Mabox Linux is available for 64 bit systems (amd64). No 32bit version, sorry.

 Download Manjaro User Guide (PDF)

-You can choose to use open-source or propertiary drivers when booting the installation media.
+You can choose to use open-source or proprietary drivers when booting the installation media.